ionic-team/ionic-docs/docs/api/select.md

 <EncapsulationPill type="shadow" />

-Selects are form controls to select an option, or options, from a set of options, similar to a native `<select>` element.
+Selects are form controls to select an option, or options, from a set of options.
 When a user taps the select, a dialog appears with all of the options in a large, easy to select list.

 A select should be used with child `<ion-select-option>` elements.
 If the child option is not given a `value` attribute then its text will be used as the value.